-Global warming poses a threat not only by reducing suitable habitat for hemlocks but, perhaps more importantly, by facilitating the expansion of the hemlock woolly adelgid (HWA).
-The HWA is a sap-sucking insect accidentally introduced from Japan into the southeast in the early 1950s and has infested more than half of the eastern portion of the hemlock's range.
+Climate change poses a threat not only by reducing suitable habitat for hemlocks but, perhaps more importantly, by facilitating the expansion of the hemlock woolly adelgid (HWA).
+The HWA is a sap-sucking insect accidentally introduced from Japan into the Southeast in the early 1950s and has infested more than half of the eastern portion of the hemlock's range.
 Lacking natural enemies, the HWA can kill a hemlock tree in as few as four years.
-Cold hard winters lower the survival rate of HWAs, but, rising temperatures due to global warming will likely allow the HWA to expand northward throughout the hemlock's range.
+Cold hard winters lower the survival rate of HWAs, but, rising temperatures due to climate change will likely allow the HWA to expand northward throughout the hemlock's range.

-The loss of the hemlocks from global warming's combined effects on habitat availability and HWA infestation threatens to destroy the entire ecosystem, leading to an irreversible loss of North American biodiversity.
+The loss of the hemlocks from climate change's combined effects on habitat availability and HWA infestation threatens to destroy the entire ecosystem, leading to an irreversible loss of North American biodiversity.
 Forest canopies will become more open as hemlocks are lost, and cold water streams will become warmer and thus less suitable for brook trout and other aquatic and semi-aquatic species.

 In the northeast alone, with nearly 23 percent of the total volume of softwood available for commercial use at risk, economic losses may be significant.

-Forest managers are seeking methods to control the populations, spread and impacts of woolly adelgids.
-This is of greater importance now as global warming hastens the northward spread of this deadly pest.
+Forest managers are seeking methods to control the populations, spread, and impacts of woolly adelgids.
+This is of greater importance now as climate change hastens the northward spread of this deadly pest.
 Scientists must research and implement integrated pest management to facilitate prevention and treatment of infestations.
 Efforts may include using chemical agents to protect healthy trees (until natural enemies of the pest can be identified) and setting standards for salvage logging that reflect best management practices.